See also our companion site: sovereignshetland.com - where the action is!

 The Crown Estates:

-The Crown Estates derive their entire authority from the decision in the Salmon Farmers Case in 1990, which was decided on essentially feudal concepts, not applicable here.
+The Crown Estates derive their purported authority from the decision in the Salmon Farmers Case in 1990, which was decided on essentially feudal concepts, not applicable here.
 (The verdict is acknowledged by many legal experts to be open to challenge).
 Previously the Crown Estates had argued that in Scotland their right was a feudal right of property (Fairlie Yacht Slip Case).
 Not claiming the same right here was tacit acceptance of a different status.
 As they could not argue the same case in Shetland, they resorted to the Royal Prerogative.
 At that time the prerogative had not been defined (that only happened in April 2004), but it is an irrelevance since nothing in that definition could confer property rights, which are a basic requirement before they can charge rents.
 Just the same as anyone else, the Crown has to prove a right of ownership.
 The problem for the Crown is that they have never acquired a legitimate title - no change has ever been made to the pawned status, so the islands can only be held in trust by the Crown.

 How the law applies in England: